dorianturner/encode25/README.md

 Defiant is built for:
 - Users new to crypto and blockchain
 - Individuals seeking safe, educational tools
-- People overwhelmed by traditional exchanges
+- People overwhelmed by the complexity of crypto exchanges
 - Those looking to gradually build understanding

 ---